PhrozenIO/PowerRemoteDesktop/README.md

 'PSGallery'?
 ```

-Answer `Y` to proceed installation.

-Both modules should now be available, you can verify using the command:
+Type 'Y' to confirm and proceed with the installation.
+When the installation is complete, both modules should be available.
+You can verify this by running the following command:

 ```powershell
 Get-Module -ListAvailable